Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Our Methods

 \section{Our Methods}

 In this section, we present the \textbf{De}coupled \textbf{V}ariance \textbf{A}daptation (\textbf{DeVA}) framework.
-To motivate our approach, consider the general adaptive update in \cref{eq:sgd}: $\Delta x^* = -\mathbb{E}[H]^{-1/2}g$.
-As established in previous sections, if $H=\diag(gg^{T})$, $\E[H]$ becomes, under the EMA approximation, the adaptive step size in Adam.
-In the matrix case where $H=L^{1/2} \otimes R^{1/2}$, $\E[H]$ is the Shampoo update.
+To motivate our approach, consider the whitening update in \cref{eq:sgd}: $\Delta x^* = -\mathbb{E}[H]^{-1/2}g$.
+As established in previous sections, if $H=\diag(gg^{T})$, $\E[H]$ becomes, under the EMA approximation, the adaptive step size in Adam and RMSprop.
+In the matrix case where $H=L^{1/2} \otimes R^{1/2}$, $\E[H]$ then becomes the Shampoo-style update.

 If we remove the expectation of $H$, we make a key observation.
 Specifically, $H^{-1/2}g$ yields a sign-based update: it recovers $\sign(g)$ when $H=\diag(gg^{T})$ and the matrix sign $\msign(G)$ when $H=L^{1/2} \otimes R^{1/2}$.
 This suggests that the scale-invariant update, $\sign(g)$ or $\msign(g)$, is indeed embedded within the preconditioned update $H^{-1/2}g$.